-- Experience troubleshooting antenna systems from transmitter to antenna using tools like a spectrum analyzer.
+- Experience in troubleshooting antenna systems from transmitter to antenna using tools like a spectrum analyzer.

 - Experience in PIM/VSWR/MIMO/RET including knowledge of fiber and LTE remote radio heads.

-- Electronics training in telecommunications, two-way radio, paging, or microwave radio.
+- Electronics with training in telecommunications, two-way radio, paging, or microwave radio.

-- Training in data communications, digital communications, operating systems and applications, computer support, scripting, project management, or power.
+- Experience with training in data communications, digital communications, operating systems and applications, computer support, scripting, project management, or power.

-- Experience with Lucent, Motorola, Nokia, Samsung, or Ericsson, base station equipment with LTE or CDMA technology.
+- Experience in Lucent, Motorola, Nokia, Samsung, or Ericsson, base station equipment with LTE or CDMA technology.

-- Experience with dark and lit fiber testing using equipment such as OTDR, fiberscope.
+- Experience in dark and lit fiber testing using equipment such as OTDR, fiberscope.

-- Computer support experience, including troubleshooting PC hardware and configurations.
+- Experience in computer support, including troubleshooting PC hardware and configurations.

-- Power experience such as Galaxy, Lorain, or DC distribution systems.
+- Experience in power such as Galaxy, Lorain, or DC distribution systems.